nicbell/attach.js/README.md

 I have written Attach.js in pure JavaScript but in the examples I have shown how to use it with jQuery and Mootools.

 ##The problem
-Ever thought CSS selectors in your JavaScript were messy or wanted to reatttach JavaScript to the DOM after content was dynamically loaded.
+Ever thought CSS selectors in your JavaScript were messy or wanted to reatttach JavaScript to the DOM after content was dynamically loaded?
 ```html
 <div class="someSelector">..</div>
 <div class="anotherSelector">..</div>